jimbol/require-timing-test/README.md

 # Require Test
 This is a test to see if the order files are listed in a require block effects the order they're loaded in the browser.

+Good require modules should not need to be loaded in any particular order, but in the edge case that they do knowing this would help.

 ## Setup
 Run `npm install` to install dependencies.
 Run `node server` to run page on [localhost:3000](http://localhost:3000/)